harsh199910/fashion-_minst-classification-network/README.md

 Model is at 89.5% accuracy

-use the "model.h5" file to predict
+Use the "model.h5" file to predict

 "model.h5"  is a trained model with accuracy 89.5% instead of training whole model i would suggest to use model.h5 .